Box, or sink, that is the question -

 The order confirmation e-mail was still in my old e-mail account:

-1:44AM?
+Thank you for your order.
+Your order number is ****, placed 04/10/2012 at 01:44AM.1:44AM?
 I did not hit the order button as soon as the date changed in the East Coast.
 That was a mistake.
 I received this message from the seller the following day:

 Date: Wed, 11 Apr 2012 16:28:14 -0400